-If your website doesn’t use Elementor, to disable your plugins just rename the entire plugins folder to plugins_disabled (or any different name) – this will make all of the plugins inside this folder disabled:
+If you don’t use Elementor on your website, rename the entire plugins folder to plugins_disabled (or any different name) – this way, you'll disable all the plugins inside this folder:

-Both options will disable plugins as the path to files will be incorrect anymore.
-Renaming the folders or moving them back to the /plugins directory will enable the plugins again.
+Both options – renaming the folders or creating a new folder and moving the plugins there – will disable plugins, as the path to files will be altered.
+Renaming the folders to their original names or moving them back to the /plugins directory will enable the plugins again.